What is medical billing and coding?

 Can I negotiate my bill or do you provide discounts for prompt payment?

 While many physician offices and hospitals may reduce the amount you owe, we do not.
 The amount that you owe is based on your insurance benefits.
 Reducing that amount by waiving co-pays and reducing deductibles collections, is illegal and is considered insurance fraud.
-If this occurs and you have government plans such as Medicare or Medicaid, reducing payment violates both the Stark law and Anti-Kick Back statues.
+If this occurs and you have government plans such as Medicare or Medicaid, reducing payment violates both the Stark law and Anti-Kick Back statutes.
 If you are under an employer's benefit plan, this violates the ERISA act.
 The only exception to these laws is if we can prove financial hardship.
 Please refer to the section “Financial Hardship Program” to further details.

 Can I set up a payment plan on my balance?